arr-ai/arrai/docs/intro.md

 recursion.
 This problem is solved by a couple of functions in the standard
 library:

 1. **`//.fn.fix`** is a fixed-point combinator.
-It's purpose is to transform a non-recursive function into a recursive one, e.g.:
+It is typically used to transform non-recursive functions into recursive ones, e.g.:

    ```arrai
    let factorial = //.fn.fix \factorial \n 1 if n < 2 else n * factorial(n - 1)